Computing finite--temperature elastic constants with noise cancellation: Results

-A summary of the averaged $C_{ij}$ values, along with available literature data for comparison, is provided in Supplementary Table~\ref{tab:elastic}.
-The results exhibit good agreement with previously published values, thereby supporting the consistency and reliability of our computational approach.
 Notably, the values reported for cellulose and cellulose acetate are predictive in nature, as-- to the best of our knowledge-- no corresponding $C_{ij}$ data are currently available in the simulation or experimental literature.
 These predictions provide a valuable reference point for future studies.
-Furthermore, the computed $C_{ij}$ values for cellulose derivatives across a range of temperatures have already been successfully employed to estimate thermal transport coefficients $\kappa$ in related work~\cite{MukherjiSub}, which was the main motivation behind the development of the noise cancellation approach proposed herein.
-Lastly, we emphasize that ideal gas corrections to the computed $C_{ij}$ values are negligible in all cases, remaining below 0.1\%, and therefore do not influence the reported results.
+Furthermore, the computed $C_{ij}$ values for cellulose derivatives across a range of temperatures have already been successfully employed to estimate thermal transport coefficients $\kappa$ in related work~\cite{MukherjiMac26}, which was the main motivation behind the development of the noise-cancellation approach proposed herein.
+Lastly, we emphasize that kinetic-energy contribution to the computed $C_{ij}$ values are negligible in all cases, remaining below 0.1\%, and therefore do not influence the reported results.

 The optimal approach will certainly be system--specific.
 Metamaterials with extended domains of soft and stiff regions, which may allow liquid intrusions, are likely to require longer simulations for each thermostat time constant, particular care when applying the strain, and additional measures to make the noise--cancellation technique sufficiently efficient for meaningful results.
 Discussing such complex systems in detail is beyond the scope of this work.
 Nevertheless, it is clear that achieving the optimum balance between fast relaxation of the first moment of stress estimators and keeping stochastic errors small will be extremely challenging, since the first goal benefits from small damping while the second benefits from large damping.